 The Philips Hue Go isn’t a light bulb that will connect into the existing sockets around your home, like in the Starter Kit.
 Instead, it’s a standalone lamp that you can buy to use separately, plus it’s portable so you can take it away from where you normally keep it.

 Philips Hue Go Design

 The Philips Hue Go has a dramatically different design from a lot of the other products in the Hue range, which usually attempt to hide away as they look like normal light bulbs or thin strip lighting.
-The Hue Go is a large circular light that’s unashamedly bold.
+Here are our key thoughts on the design:

 Like the rest of the Philips Hue range, you’ve got the choice of 30 million different colours.
 You’re not going to use all of those shades, but it gives you lots of choices when deciding on a colour within the palette included on the app.

 There’s a button on the rear of the device that I found to be an easy way to control the light.
 It’ll turn on from a single press, or you can cycle through a variety of options including dynamic light effects, a warm white colour, and a selection of other shades including blue and green.

 Pairing the Go with a Hue Bridge means you can control the light from your Amazon Alexa or Google Assistant or Apple Siri – all of which we've reviewed – sporting smart speaker as well as through an app on your iPhone or Android device.

 We’d heartily recommend connecting it to both as it makes the Philips Hue Go a much more accessible and feature-packed product rather than just a singular light that will work on your bedside table when you press the button.

 Once you’re set up, you can ask your smart speaker to initiate particular lighting routines, to change the colour of the light in your room, make the light warmer, or turn it off altogether.
 Doing that with your voice is a joy, especially for the first few times you do it.
 Here are some of our favourite smart features: